 - Orientation programming is in place as it has been for four years and the follow up orientation training is underway; online modules pre-matriculation will be implemented fall 2018

 - Bias Response Protocol has been created and implemented through the Dean of Students Office.
 Established protocol was modeled on the college’s policies for responding to sexual misconduct and informed by best practices from other institutions.

-- Bias Incident Resources page has been added online.
+- Bias Incident Policy & Reporting page has been added online.